Xenopenidiella Quaedvl. & Crous, in Quaedvlieg et al., Persoonia 33: 33 (2014).

 Type species: Xenopenidiella rigidophora (Crous, R.F.
 Castañeda & U. Braun) Quaedvl. & Crous

-Notes: Xenopenidiella was introduced by Quaedvlieg et al. (2014) with X. rigidophora as type species.
-Xenopenidiella is characterized by medium brown, smooth conidiogenous cells barely to slightly darkened and thickened-refractive producing medium brown, verruculose conidia.
+Notes: Xenopenidiella is characterised by medium brown, smooth conidiogenous cells barely to slightly darkened and thickened-refractive producing medium brown, verruculose conidia.
 Xenopenidiella resembles Penidiella but can be differentiated based on DNA sequence data.
+Xenopenidiella is a distinct genus in Teratosphaeriaceae.
+Molecular markers available for Xenopenidiella are ITS, LSU, BTUB, Calmodulin and TEF-1.